 Not only do these substances present a threat to the safety of the staff that handle them, but they can also impact the health of customers through food contamination.
 The Workplace Hazardous Materials Information System (WHMIS) is in place to prevent such incidents, and the Canadian Institute of Food Safety (CIFS) is now providing a brand-new WHMIS course to help Canadian food businesses meet the training requirements prescribed by this legislation.

-Before we explore the CIFS WHMIS Certification course in more detail, let’s set the scene with an overview of WHMIS legislation in Canada.
+Before we explore the CIFS WHMIS Course in more detail, let’s set the scene with an overview of WHMIS legislation in Canada.

 WHMIS legislation